Evertras/awf/README.md

 * Create a facade interface for a front end to reach in via WASM to know where things are
 * Have the option to reasonably write a native front end (Ebiten?) in a similar fashion as web without much fuss
 * No duplicate logic in back end and front end
+* Use protobufs as data schemas for all code; not sure if this is a good idea, but want to try it to find out

 ## Initial Non-Goals